Sony group offers EU concessions for EMI unit buy

-Sony, with Blackstone Group (BX.N), Abu Dhabi's Mubadala Development Co.
-MUDEV.UL, Raine Group and movie mogul David Geffen trumped rival BMG for EMI Publishing, whose catalogue includes songs such as "New York, New York" and Adele's "Rolling in the Deep".
+Sony, with Blackstone Group, Abu Dhabi's Mubadala Development Co., Raine Group and movie mogul David Geffen trumped rival BMG for EMI Publishing, whose catalogue includes songs such as "New York, New York" and Adele's "Rolling in the Deep".

 The European Commission said on its website it would now decide by April 19 whether to clear or block the deal.
 It did not provide details of the concessions, in line with its policy.
 The previous deadline was April 2.